mui/material-ui/docs/src/pages/guides/right-to-left/right-to-left.md

 ### 3. jss-rtl

-You need a JSS plugin to flip the styles: [jss-rtl](https://github.com/alitaheri/jss-rtl).
+You need this JSS plugin to flip the styles: [jss-rtl](https://github.com/alitaheri/jss-rtl).

 ```sh
 npm install jss-rtl
 ```
-Even though you installed the plugin in your project our components **require** loading it to the jss instance as described below.
+Having installed the plugin in your project, Material-UI components still require it to be loaded by the jss instance, as described below.
-Internally, we are using this JSS plugin when `direction: 'rtl'` is set on the theme.
+Internally, withStyles is using this JSS plugin when `direction: 'rtl'` is set on the theme.

-The [CSS-in-JS documentation](/customization/css-in-js/#opting-out-of-rtl-transformation) explains a bit more about how this plugin is working.
+The [CSS-in-JS documentation](/customization/css-in-js/#opting-out-of-rtl-transformation) explains a bit more about how this plugin works.
 Head to the [plugin README](https://github.com/alitaheri/jss-rtl) to learn more about it.

-Once you have created a new JSS instance with the plugin, you need to make it available to all components in the component tree.
+Once you have created a new JSS instance with the plugin, you need to make it available to all the components in the component tree.
 JSS has a [`JssProvider`](https://github.com/cssinjs/react-jss) component for this:

 ```jsx
 import { create } from 'jss';